micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 5.md

 For what _have_ I _to do_ with judging those also who are outside?
 Do you not judge those who are inside?

 ###### 13
 But those who are outside God judges.
-Therefore "put away from yourselves the evil person." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 1 Corinthians 5:1 NU omits _named_ [^b]: 1 Corinthians 5:2 _arrogant_ [^c]: 1 Corinthians 5:5 NU omits _Jesus_ [^d]: 1 Corinthians 5:7 _clean out_ [^e]: 1 Corinthians 5:7 NU omits _for us_ [^f]: 1 Corinthians 5:9 _associate_
+Therefore "put away from yourselves the evil person."